idanidan29/Machine_Learning_Visualizer/README.md

 2. Create a feature branch: `git checkout -b feature/YourFeature`
 3. Commit your changes: `git commit -m "Add new feature"`
 4. Push to the branch: `git push origin feature/YourFeature`
-5. Open a Pull Request please describe your changes and link any related issues.
+5. Open a Pull Request describing your changes and referencing any related issues